 4. Apply for a course

-Once you’ve chosen a course at the right level for you, get applying.
-Watch out because some courses fill up quickly.
+Once you’ve chosen a course at the right level for you, get applying, as some courses fill up quickly.

 We’ll let you know when we’ve received your form safely.

 If you need help or have questions, call our College Information Services team on 01934 411 481.

 After you apply, we’ll send you a letter inviting you to a friendly interview.
 This is so we can meet each other, and it gives you a chance to find out more about the course and your tutors.
 You can bring your parent/family member, friend or carer along with you if you like.
 If you apply for more than one similar course you will be interviewed for them all at the same time.
 If they’re different, you may need to come to more than one interview.

 We’ll send you some questions to help you prepare for your interview.